Queso Fundido (Melted Cheese with Chorizo)

 Shred the Oaxaca cheese into strips and ralla the cheese Chihuahua.
 Mix ambos quesos.

-💡 La mixture of quesos da mejor texture: the Oaxaca aporta elasticidad and the Chihuahua flavour.
+💡 La mixture of quesos da mejor texture: the Oaxaca aporta elasticidad and the Chihuahua flavor.

 - 4